hasanerdin/exploring_magist_dataset/README.md

    git clone https://github.com/YOUR_USERNAME/eniac-magist-analysis.git
 Navigate into the repo:
 cd eniac-magist-analysis
-Open the sql/ folder to explore the queries.
+Open the sql files to explore the queries.
 Visit the Tableau dashboard (link above) to see the main findings.

 📌 Key Findings